tenkeyless/keras_site/content/korean/docs/examples/graph/node2vec_movielens/_index.md

 {{% /details %}}

-## Generate positive and negative examples
+## Generate positive and negative examples {#generate-positive-and-negative-examples}

 To train a skip-gram model, we use the generated walks to create positive and negative training examples.
 Each example includes the following features: